ilias-t/jSqncr.js/readme.md

 # jSqncr.js
 -----

+## Update

-####Update: This solution is now depreciated and can be solved by creating a new instance of the [HTML5 Audio element](http://www.w3.org/TR/html/embedded-content-0.html#the-audio-element):
+This library is depreciated and can be solved by creating a new instance of the [HTML5 Audio element](http://www.w3.org/TR/html/embedded-content-0.html#the-audio-element):
 ```
-var audioTagInstance = new Audio()
+const audioTagInstance = new Audio();
 ```

 ## Setup